amburu4159/Amazon_Vine_Analysis/README.md

 ## Summary
-o There is a higher percentage of 5-star reviews (66%) for vine reviews vs 55% for non-vine reviews.
-Although the vine reviews are a small sample size, it does suggest that there is a positivity bias for reviews in the vine program o Another analysis to support the statement would be to analyze the mean, median and mode of the star rating for the Vine and non-Vine reviews.
+There is a higher percentage of 5-star reviews (66%) for vine reviews vs 55% for non-vine reviews.
+Although the vine reviews are a small sample size, it does suggest that there is a positivity bias for reviews in the vine program

+Another analysis to support the statement would be to analyze the mean, median and mode of the star rating for the Vine and non-Vine reviews.